Ayesha-da/pneumonia_detection_analysis/README.md

 ### Machine Learning Datasets

 Our primary Machine Learning datasets are image libraries sourced from Kaggle.
 The first dataset was originally sourced from [this article](https://www.cell.com/cell/fulltext/S0092-8674(18)30154-5#relatedArticles) in Cell, which conducted an analysis of identifying medical diagnoses using image-based deep learning.
-The image library consists of chest x-ray images that have been classfied as normal, baterial pneumonia, or viral pneumonia.
+The image library consists of chest x-ray images that have been classified as normal, bacterial pneumonia, or viral pneumonia.

 - Beyond the datasets required to inform our model, we can also introduce demographic data for pneumonia and COVID-19 diagnoses rates by location and patient descriptions.
 While not essential to the success of our model, this information will allow us to further refine the scope and implications of our model's use case and development long term.